Robin Hood Army: About

 The Robin Hood Army was founded by Neel Ghose, Aarushi Batra and Anand Sinha.
 The food distributed to the needy is sourced from restaurants, which regularly provide surplus or freshly cooked food on a goodwill basis.
 The Robin Hood Army is still working in its war against hunger and plans to grow its presence worldwide in the next few years.

-The website of Robin Hood Army is developed and designed by The Optiverts presided by Manav Mishra.

-The Robin Hood Army originated in New Delhi, India, and then eventually spread its operations to other Indian cities such as Kolkata, Mumbai, Hyderabad, Bangalore, Jaipur, Jabalpur, Panipat, Gurgaon, Pune Dehradun, Faridabad, Ahmedabad, Surat.
+The Robin Hood Army originated in New Delhi, India, and then eventually spread its operations to other Indian cities such as Kolkata, Mumbai, Hyderabad, Bangalore, Jaipur, Jabalpur, Panipat, Gurgaon, Pune Dehradun, Faridabad, Rajkot,Ahmedabad, Surat.
 On 15 February 2015, the Robin Hood Army commenced its activities in Karachi, Pakistan.

-The organisation functions on and propagates the basic ideology of self-sustained communities across the city i.e. each locality/community within the city will contribute towards providing food to the needy through its local volunteers and restaurants.
+The organization functions on and propagates the basic ideology of self-sustained communities across the city i.e. each locality/community within the city will contribute towards providing food to the needy through its local volunteers and restaurants.

 Approach and mission

 Currently the organization has tied up with multiple restaurants across the 60 cities that provide them with food.
 The organization does not accept monetary donations and only distributes the food or donations in kind that it receives from its restaurant partners and donors.

 The Robin Hood Army, wearing green T-shirts, applies the following principles to further its cause: